 This guide has information on tax credits appeals and complaints procedures.
 Check which tax credit appeal form to use and how to dispute a decision or an overpayment.

 TAX CREDIT APPEAL: There are several different options for handling tax credits dispute and disagreement procedures.

 If you feel there is a need to pursue action you can choose to:

 First Step: Contact the tax credits helpline if you think the Tax Credit Office is the one who made the mistake.

 You must always inform the Tax Credit Office about any changes affecting tax credits.
 But, even when you inform them on time there can still be an overpayment.

 As a rule, you must repay overpaid tax credits.
-But, they will continue to reclaim any overpayments while they review your dispute.
+But, they will continue to reclaim any overpayments while they review your tax credits dispute.

 Disputing tax credits will have a better outcome if their office made the mistake.
 Follow all the same disputation procedures even if you no longer get tax credits.
 You can dispute a tax credit overpayment online or by post.

 There are deadlines for disputing tax credits.
-Send the dispute form to them within 3 months of either:
+Send the tax credit overpayment dispute form to them within three (3) months of either:

 Sending in the tax credit dispute form after the 3 month deadline is sometimes allowed.
 But it is only accepted in exceptional circumstances.
 An example would be if you got hospitalized for that particular 3 month period.